RUGSoftEng/2018-Hestia-Web-Frontend/docs/requirements/HestiaWeb_requirements.md

 - [ ] As a user, I would like to be able to share access to my Hestia server, so that others who are affected by the peripherals can change things to suit them.
   - [ ] As a user, I would like to be able to set permissions for the servers or peripherals, so that I can limit what people with shared access can do on my servers.
 - [ ] As a user, I would like to be able to easily add or remove plugins from my Hestia servers, so that it’s easy for me to test various peripherals.
-- [ ] As a user, I would like to be able to use the Hestia service without interruption.
 - [ ] As a developer, I would like the web front end to communicate to the servers via the REST API, to have consistency in the system.
+- [ ] As a user, I would like to be able to control my Hestia systems even when I’m not on their local network.

 #### Important User Stories
 - [ ] As a user, I would like to be able to view details about my Hestia servers from a central location, so that I can monitor their status easily.
 - [ ] As a user, I would like to be able to specify presets across my peripherals and apply those presets, so that I can quickly configure the peripherals to suit my preferences.
 - [ ] As a user, I would like to be able to submit feedback to plugin developers, so that they can improve their plugin.
 - [ ] As a plugin developer, I would like to be able to receive detailed and organised feedback, so I can improve my plugin.
-- [ ] As a developer, I would like to have consistent style between my products.
 - [ ] As a user, I would like to be able to control my Hestia systems even when I’m not on their local network.
 - [ ] As a user, I would like to be able to view my favorite peripherals in one location.